 What is Eugenol?

-Eugenol is a weakly acidic phenolic compounds with a chemical formula C10H12O2.
+Eugenol is a weakly acidic phenolic compound with a chemical formula C10H12O2.

-Eugenol is an allylic substituted guaiacol which is pale yellow oily liquid.
-It is one of the most important compounds present in clove has a pleasant, spicy, clove like odour.
+Eugenol is allylic substituted guaiacol which is pale yellow oily liquid.
+It is one of the most important compounds present in cloves and has a pleasant, spicy, clove-like odour.
 Eugenol (4-allyl-2-methoxyphenol) exhibits antioxidant, antiseptic, and antimicrobial activity properties.
 Eugenol is one of the reduced phenylpropanoids, a major component of clove oil.

 |Molecular Weight/ Molar Mass||164.2 g/mol|

 Physical Properties of Eugenol – C10H12O2

 |Vapour Pressure||Approximately 4 torr|